 But I just received a letter from another company that the servicing of my loan has been transferred.

-As mentioned earlier, your loan can be held by one company and serviced by another.
+As mentioned earlier, your mortgage can be held by one company and serviced by another.
 Some holders of loans are not experts in the servicing and collection of their payments.
 Therefore, they transfer the servicing rights for a fee to another company.

 For example, your loan may be owned by Fannie Mae, but serviced by Wells Fargo.
 In this example, your payments and questions will all be directed to Wells Fargo, but the company that ultimately holds your mortgage loan is Fannie Mae.